srinathkr07/COVID-19-in-India/README.md

 **Note**

 Since the data is scraped from [Ministry of Health and Family Welfare, India](https://www.mohfw.gov.in/) and **the format of the page is changed often**, one might not be able to see the stats and visualisation, if the page format doesn't match with the one I have coded for.
-I'll look for changes daily, if any and try to fix them.